 The statute states that you could receive jail time for aggravated speeding.
 This is a fact.
-So, many lawyers use this to scare prospective clients into hiring them.
+Many lawyers use this to scare prospective clients into hiring them.
 Some lawyers think that a scared client will pay more money.

 At Driver Defense Team, we believe that an informed client is a good client.

 This does not mean that aggravated speeding should be taken lightly.
-It shouldn’t because everyone charged with aggravated speeding faces high fines, higher insurance premiums, damage to their driving record and a criminal record.
+Everyone charged with aggravated speeding faces high fines, higher insurance premiums, damage to their driving record and a criminal record.

 In every scenario, the drivers’ personal interests and freedom are better protected with an experienced traffic lawyer representing them.

 There are 200 to 300 tickets issued each week in Cook County for aggravated speeding.
 (Source: Circuit Clerk data).
-It seems as though the majority of the tickets are written by the Illinois State Police, which makes sense because they patrol the highways.
-However, all police officers and county sheriffs have the ability to write these tickets.
+The majority of the tickets are written by the Illinois State Police and Cook County Sheriff, which makes sense because they patrol the highways.
+However, all police officers have the ability to write these tickets.

 How do police officers feel about aggravated speeding?